GitPro10/eshop-scraper/README.md

 4. Can convert price to almost any country's local currency, only by the Currency Code

 ## Supported websites
-Really sorry to share that it doesn't supports many websites ☹️ But it's extendable so, I am working on it and if any of the bottom websites does not works please connect with VPN and try again because every website is working just fine in Termux and from Bangladesh.
+Really sorry to share that it doesn't support many websites ☹️.
+But it's extendable so, you can add many more websites very easily (check `website_props.js` and `main.test.js` files).
+If any of the bottom websites doesn't work then please connect with VPN and try again because every website is working just fine in Termux and from Bangladesh.
 ### List:
 1. Othoba (othoba.com)
 2. Steam (store.steampowered.com)
-3. Amazon (amazon.com)
+3. Amazon (amazon.com, amazon.in)
 4. Walmart (walmart.com)
 4. Crutchfield (crutchfield.com)
 6. Playstation (store.playstation.com)